ARTbio/metavisitor/docs/use_case_2.md

 6. Run Workflow.

 ## Re-mapping of the small RNA reads (ERP012577) to the AnCV genome (KU169878).
-The previous workflow allowed to assemble a large contig of 8919 nt which significantly matched structural and non-structural polyproteins of Drosophila C Virus and Cricket Paralysis Virus in blastx alignments (see the dataset `blast analysis, by subjects` of the history).
+The previous Workflow for Use Case 2-2 allowed to assemble a large contig of 8919 nt which significantly matched structural and non-structural polyproteins of Drosophila C Virus and Cricket Paralysis Virus in blastx alignments (see the dataset `blastx Filter sequences by length on data 17 vs 'protein BLAST database from data 2'` of the history).
 This large contig corresponds to the genome of a new Anopheles C Virus deposited to the NCBI nucleotide database under accession number KU169878 (see the [companion Metavisitor article](http://dx.doi.org/10.1101/048983) and